How can I confirm that my site is sending pageviews or videostarts to Parse.ly?

 Google Chrome’s developer tools are your friend in this endeavor.
 To see whether or not Parse.ly pageviews are firing, navigate to one of your article pages in Chrome and open your developer tools by hitting Command + Shift + C on Mac or Ctrl + Shift + C in Windows/Linux.
 If you have an ad-blocker installed, make sure to disable it.

 Click into the “Network” tab in Developer tools and filter for “action=pageview”.
 Then, refresh the page and see whether you see a pageview being sent (the request would begin “?rand=”).
-Click on the request and scroll down to the “Query String Parameters” section.
+Click on the request and siwtch over to the "Payload" tab and look at the “Query String Parameters” section.
 You should see something like this:

 Note that url and urlref values can’t be relative paths (e.g. “/article” as opposed to “https://www.example.com/article”)—they have to be full URLs.